top of page

 - monthly seven-hour Fast Fuel Co-Working spaces

-- and three-hour online events like Masterclasses, Salons, Sharebacks, Intensives, and more
+- and three-hour online events like Masterclasses, Curated Conversations, Intensives, and more

-And for the full six-months you’ll have access to Chie + Greg as your personal coaches and cheerleaders, and all of FORGE’s resources ready to support you as you chart your course and build your dreams.
+And for the full six months, you’ll have access to Chie + Greg as your personal coaches and cheerleaders, and all of FORGE’s resources ready to support you as you chart your course and build your dreams.
+We will also pair you with a Buddy for extra accountability and conversation.
 We’ll expect you to show up for all our programmed touchpoints, and stay actively engaged with FORGE and your Fellowship cohort in between.
-Once your Fellowship wraps in 2023, FORGE encourages you to stay in touch and will work to keep you connected with the FORGE community.
+Once your Fellowship wraps, FORGE encourages you to stay in touch and will work to keep you connected with the FORGE community.

 I thought the Fellowship was a year long.
 What changed?

 You are correct!
-The first two cohorts (2021 + 2022) each lasted for a full calendar year.
+The first two cohorts ('21 + '22) each lasted for a full year.
 But as time went on, we found some Fellows struggled with a year-long commitment amid other opportunities and changes, and honestly, we did too!
 By halving the time commitment, we think we can create a more intensive experience that is easier to plan for, commit to, and thrive in.
 Not to mention a more sustainable program for us to run.
+After trying out the 6-month model in 2023, we think it's a tremendously more effective program.
 All that being said, we don’t vanish after the Fellowship!
 Many Fellows have returned to us for further consultation, continued to attend Fast Fuel, and stayed a major part of our community, and we love that.

 I’m not making Theater… can I still apply?